daleee/project-js/README.md

 The client is accessible at `localhost:<port>`
 The API is accessible at `localhost:<port>/api/`
 The API prefix can be configured in `config/project.js`.

-### Server setup

-transfer files over (not db or node_modules, though)

-* run npm install
-* mkdir db
-* perform the data import operations as dictated above
-* nohup node app

-Should be accessible at http://zenit.senecac.on.ca:9078

-To remove the database prior to restoring it, kill the mongod process and the node process, delete everything in the DB folder, then follow the data import steps